verify

 ic verify Backup

-Verify various folders and also volume BackupDVD:
+Verify several folders and also volume BackupDVD:

 ic verify ~/Pictures ~/Music /Volumes/Master/Photos BackupDVD